 THE FIRST KNOWN CASUALTYON 7 January 1962, smallpox claimed its first known victim in Britain for more than three years.
 That same day, 2,400 people were vaccinated at University College Hospital in London, where the patient had been treated.
-What nobody knew at the time was that smallpox had already killed a nine-year-old girl – who had died of an unexplained illness in Bradford on 30 December – and the virus had infected other people.
+What nobody knew at the time was that smallpox had already killed a nine-year-old girl – who had died of an unexplained illness in Bradford on 30 December – and the virus had infected other people in Yorkshire.
 Five of them would die.

 But on 7 January, it was the death of 24-year-old Ismat Khan which hit the headlines.
 Originally from East Pakistan (now Bangladesh), he had arrived in Britain on Christmas Day, travelling from Karachi which was then the centre of a smallpox epidemic.
 He carried an International Certificate of Vaccination, which showed he had been re-vaccinated against smallpox on 17 November; but the vaccination was clearly ineffective and after his death it was seen that there were none of the marks or scars which indicate success.